ECG-Image-Kit: A Synthetic Image Generation Toolbox to Facilitate Deep Learning-Based Electrocardiogram Digitization: Synthetic ECG image generation pipeline

-where $(x, y)$ are the coordinates of a pixel in the original image I, and $(x', y')$ are the transformed coordinates after the affine transformation.
+where $(x, y)$ are the coordinates of a pixel in the original image $I$, and $(x', y')$ are the transformed coordinates after the affine transformation.

-Projective transformations, on the other hand, can be used to simulate skew transformations as well.
-The affine transformation is a special case of a projective transformation.
-Projective trasnformations do not preserve parallelism and can be used to simulate how perceived images change when the view point of the observer changes.
-Thus, projective transformations are also incorporated into the synthetic paper ECG generation pipeline to account for such perceived observational changes for mobile- or camera-based ECG images.
-For a projective transformation, also known as a perspective transformation, the matrix equation is given by:
+Projective transformations, which include affine transformations as a special case, can also simulate skew transformations.
+Unlike affine transformations, projective transformations do not preserve parallelism and are employed to simulate the alteration of perceived images with changes in the observer's viewpoint.
+In ECG-Image-Kit, projective transformations are integrated into the synthetic paper ECG generation pipeline to mimic observational changes in mobile- or camera-based ECG images.
+The matrix equation for a projective, or perspective, transformation is given by:

-where $(x, y)$ are the coordinates of a pixel in the original ECG image I, $(x', y')$ are the transformed coordinates after the projective transformation, and $w'$ is a scaling factor that ensures homogeneous coordinate representation.
-The elements $a$, $b$, $c$, $d$, $e$, $f$, $g$, $h$, and $i$ in the transformation matrix control the scaling, rotation, shear, skew and perspective effects applied to the image.
+where $(x, y)$ are the coordinates of a pixel in the original ECG image $I$, $(x', y')$ are the transformed coordinates after the projective transformation, and $w'$ is a scaling factor that ensures homogeneous coordinate representation.
+In \eqref{eq:projective_map}, the elements $a$, $b$, $c$, $d$, $e$, $f$, $g$, $h$, and $i$ control the scaling, rotation, shear, skew and perspective effects applied to the image.
 These transformations add depth and simulate different viewing angles and positions, further enhancing the resemblance to real ECG images.

-The above mentioned transforms are performed using the imgaug library, available on Python \cite{jung2019imgaug}.
-Imgaug is a library for image augmentation in machine learning experiments.
-It supports a wide range of augmentation techniques, allows to easily combine these and to execute them in random order.
-Thus it can be suitably used for generating synthetic ECG images as a highly variable dataset.
+The aforementioned transformations are implemented using the \textit{imgaug} library in Python \cite{jung2019imgaug}, a tool for image augmentation in machine learning experiments.
+Imgaug supports numerous augmentation techniques, enables their easy combination, and executes them in random order, making it ideal for generating highly variable synthetic ECG image datasets.

-\subsection{Imaging artifacts and noise}
+\subsubsection{Imaging artifacts and noise}